<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 3. Relay Knowledge Confidently to Other Teams

-One of the most important roles a finance team has is business partnering—surfacing the data generated within finance to other teams to inform decision making.
+One of the most important roles a finance team has is business partnering—surfacing the data generated within finance to other teams to inform decision-making.

 But communicating the meaning of that data to a non finance audience can be challenging, especially when you’re so close to the data.

-For example, you can instruct it to structure results for certain audiences, like sales or marketing teams, or any relevant party outside of your finance team.
+For example, you can instruct it to structure results for certain audiences, like sales or marketing teams or any relevant party outside of your finance team.

 • Sample prompt: “I have a cash flow forecast showing projections for the next quarter.
 Please provide a summary that explains this forecast in simple terms for someone without prior knowledge of corporate finance.”

-Is ChatGPT Safe For Finance Professionals To Feed Company Data Into?
+Is ChatGPT Safe for Finance Professionals To Feed Company Data Into?

-like ChatGPT into every facet of your business.
-But, finance professionals should be cautious about adopting any new technology without thoroughly understanding the risks.
+Finance professionals should be cautious about adopting any new technology without thoroughly understanding the risks.

 Natural language processing technology like that used in ChatGPT is continually drawing on data to train itself and improve its output.
-The risk of sharing your business data creates the possibility for any sensitive, confidential or proprietary data to become accessible or searchable to others, including competitors.
-All ChatGPT conversations are stored on OpenAI’s servers and used to train future iterations of the bot unless you specifically opt out.
+The risk of sharing your business data is that sensitive, confidential, or proprietary data could become accessible or searchable to others, including competitors.

-Like many apps, ChatGPT is vulnerable to bugs, meaning any sensitive data you provide to the tool could be at risk in the event of a leak.
+And like many apps, ChatGPT is vulnerable to bugs, meaning any sensitive data you provide to the tool could be at risk in the event of a leak.
 In May 2023, Samsung banned employee access to ChatGPT after an engineer unknowingly leaked sensitive internal source code when they used it in a conversation with the chatbot.

 If you or anyone on your finance team intends on using ChatGPT to speed up tedious tasks, ensure you’re following these best practices: